 - Choose ‘My Observations’ in the Go Observing menu.

-- Can I delete an observation or request?
+- Can I delete an observation request?

 - Log in to your account.